jzebor/cvssfuzz/README.md

 ## Usage
 ### As a module in your test code
 To use CVSS Fuzz, import the package and use its provided functions.
-The fuzzer object is a callable generator.
-Below is a basic example:

 ```python
 from cvssfuzz import CVSSFuzz
 config = {'iterations': 10000, "category": "base", "fuzzer": "random", "version": "4.0"}